maefahluang-uni/99-project-coffeepedia/README.md

 # Project - Database system's classification of roasted coffee beans

-This branch is use to develop suggestion management page for admin and coffee drink suggestion management only for adding and editing.
+This branch is use to develop suggestion management page for admin and its feature only for adding and editing.

 ### Main feature

-- **Drink suggesstion management**: to manage coffee drink suggestion
+- **Drink suggesstion management**: to add and edit coffee drink suggestion.

 This github repository only provide skeleton of our project, you can watching progress of our project from here: https://github.com/maefahluang-uni/project-coffeepedia